ronniec95/xladd-derive/README.md

 # xladd-derive
 Macros to help write Excel User defined functions easily in Rust

+# Version 0.5 release notes

+* The main new feature is that arrays can now be 1078,576 rows in length which is the maximum that excel supports
+* To support that profiled the code as much as possible to reduce copying of arrays around.
+I'm sure there can be further improvements
+* Async UDFs are now supported.
+They are supported ok in Excel but it's not a great idea to have too many of them as they screw up Excel's dependency management.
+However functions are marked as threadsafe, and should be in Rust (no globals) so you should be ok.
+Watch out for overwrites though
+* make_row and make_col variant arrays are supported now to help return tables.
+* RTD and Ribbon Bar support coming soon

 # Version 0.4 release notes

 ## New features